chaoss/metrics/3_Risk.md

 Activity Metric | Description
 --- | ---
-Contributor Importance | Percentage of commits by individual contributors over time Qualified Committers | Contributions over time and what components they commit to over time User Dependency | Number of users who are aware that they depend on the software over time Paid developers | Number of paid developers in community over time
+Contributor Importance | Percentage of commits by individual contributors from identified organizations over time Qualified Committers | Contributions over time and what components they commit to over time User Dependency | Number of users who are aware that they depend on the software over time Paid developers | Number of paid developers in community over time